1885 - 1916

 He served in France from 07th November 1915, earning his 3 medals.

 He was admitted to a Field Ambulance for an operation on his knee on 26th January 1916.
-He was serving in the 18th Battalion, The King’s Liverpool Regiment as Private No 16879 when he was killed in action on 13th February 1916, aged 24.
+He was serving in the 18th Battalion, The King’s Liverpool Regiment as Private No 16879 when he was killed in action on the 13th February 1916, aged 24.

 He now rests at Carnoy Cemetery, Grave O 16, France.